Lexar microSD 633x 128GB Review

 I was very surprised by the write speeds of such a cheap card, which I didn't really think would exceed the rated specs.
 So good, that I will forgive the missing 1.5GB that the card ships with...

-I frequently benchmark USB and microSD flash that write on a 1 to 2GiB cache and then drops below 10MB/s, but this is not the case here!
+I also cannot find indications of a write cache, common in SanDisk cards.
+I frequently benchmark USB and microSD flash that write on a 1 to 2GiB cache and then drops below 10MB/s.
+Some have big issues with writing small files, slowing to a crawl.

 I bought this to test on a Nintendo Switch, as it was cheaper than cards from both Lexar and SanDisk.
 It works perfectly fine but the Switch is not very demanding on the respect.